 I was floored that he didn’t see the obvious (obvious in my world, of course) and completely shocked he had issued a veto on my will.

 Years later, I’d look back at that small encounter and recognize it as my first opportunity to talk and partner with my husband.

 It was also the first (and not last) time I’d “agree” on the outside while throwing up a storm on the inside.

 A lot has been said when it comes to allowing our husbands to take the lead.

-But some of my biggest lessons have been on what submission is not.
+That said, some of my biggest lessons have been on what submission is not.

 But God began to show me that submission was a heart issue

-2. Submission will not feel natural
+2. It might not feel like a natural fit